djkrose/7DTD-ScriptingMod/README.md

 ## Road Map
 The mod is still in early development and I want to add a lot more to it.
 Here are some ideas:

-* Expose more standard game variables and functions to scripts through an easy ScriptingMod API with clear documentation
+* Expose more game variables and functions to scripts through an easy ScriptingMod API with clear documentation
-* Many more example scripts in Lua and JavaScript to get you started more quickly
+* Many more example scripts in Lua and JavaScript to get you started quicker
 * Event system to execute scripts based on game events like player logged in, player killed, bloodmoon starting,  etc.
 * Option to execute commands through chat messages rather than console commands, for instance /home or !home
 * Command to regenerate a custom area, for example to fix griefed areas and  refresh POI's